-- Being present and available to employees - Listening to their concerns and offering resources - Demonstrating compassion without trying to solve their problems - Being flexible and recognizing that individuals recover in their own time - Accessing and recommending the EAP
+- Being present and available to employees - Listening to their concerns and offering resources - Demonstrating compassion without trying to solve their problems - Being flexible and recognizing individuals recover in their own time - Accessing and recommending the EAP

-Inviting employees to a group briefing - What to say
+Inviting Employees to a Group Briefing - What to Say

-- We have asked an experienced EAP consultant to guide us in understanding that a wide range of reactions to loss and trauma are expected, and an expression of the recovery process.
+- We have asked an experienced EAP consultant to guide us in understanding that a wide range of reactions to loss and trauma are expected, and an expression the recovery process.
 The consultant will also be equipping us with strategies for self-care to facilitate our innate resiliency.
-Please join coworkers for this valuable process. - For those who may want to speak privately with the consultant, arrangements have been made and will be announced during the group session.
-Please be assured that any discussion with the counselor will be confidential.
+Please join coworkers for this valuable process. - For those of us who may want to speak privately with the consultant, arrangements have been made and will be announced during the group session.